ustclug-dev/brotli-dec-wasm/README.md

 More alternatives are available in [brotli-wasm] _Alternatives_ section

 One surprising thing is, in `js` folder of the offical [google/brotli] repository, there is a pure JavaScript decompressor implementation, which is even a little smaller than this package in size.
 However, it is not published on NPM.
-I can not imagine the reason and since that, I do not suggest you to use it.
+I do not know the reason and since that, I do not suggest using it.

 ## Security